Max-Derner/GildedRose-Refactored/README.md

 # GildedRose-Refactored
-This is my best go (so far!) of refactoring emilybache's Java GildedRose Kata.
+This is my best go (so far!) of refactoring Terry Hughes' Java GildedRose Kata.
 I did cheat though by editing the Item class

 This is a Kata I have completed from https://github.com/emilybache/GildedRose-Refactoring-Kata